 - Utilize screening and assessment tools to support clients and their families in achieving goals

 Skills and qualifications required:

 - Ability to collaborate with a variety of community partners

 - Knowledge in the areas of weight management, nutrition, smoking cessation, exercise, and stress reduction

 - Bachelor’s Degree; or equivalent combination of related education, training and experience in health coaching and patient education; knowledge of healthcare systems, chronic disease, healthy lifestyles, a plus.

 Windsor County Youth Services is looking for a few caring individuals to help support youth during some of their most difficult times in their lives.
-Assist in supervising the overall childcare services, house management, and share information with the next shift through oral communication as well as computer database entries.
-All advocates are expected to attend weekly staff meetings, to enforce house expectations, policies and procedures as well as perform any related duties.
+Behavioral Interventionists supervise the overall safety of the residents, provide house management, and share information with the team through written and verbal communication.
+All behavioral interventionist are expected to attend weekly staff meetings.

 - Light cooking and cleaning

 - Having fun, playing games, listening to music and watching movies